 TAFE - Texas Association of Future Educators

-Students applying for membership will have previously taken or be currently enrolled in an approved CTE course.
+Students applying for membership must be currently enrolled in an approved CTE course for the CTSO.
 In addition, each organization may have its own criteria for membership.

 Membership in the student organization does not guarantee the student’s inclusion in any trips, conferences or competitions.
 In addition to existing required criteria, such as UIL No Pass/No Play rules and "active" membership, students must also meet the following criteria to be eligible to compete/travel.

-Any previous school year member not currently enrolled in an approved course for their CTSO may be eligible for an exception due to:
+A student who was a member of a CTSO in the previous school year who is not currently enrolled in an approved course for their CTSO may be eligible for an exception due to:

 Use our AI to tailor your resume for this Career & Technical Student Organizations position at Plano ISD.